 - A study conducted on ultra-marathoners competing in the Western States 100 Miler found that there was no difference in performance between participants consuming or not consuming NSAIDs prior to and during the competition.
 NSAID users did have higher levels of inflammation in the week after the race.

 CBD for Athletes

 Many athletes are now taking a closer look at cannabidiol (CBD) to cope with the aches and irritations of training and competing.
-CBD is patented by the U.S. government as an antioxidant and neuroprotectant.
+CBD has been patented by the U.S. government as an antioxidant and neuroprotectant.
 These are two qualities that have the ability to make a big difference in athletic performance and recovery.

 Antioxidants for Better Recovery

 Inflammation serves as the body’s natural healing response to stress, injury or illness.
 Free radicals are molecules that both cause inflammation and result in inflammation.
 Inflammation can present itself in a number of ways, all of which make life just a little tougher for athletes.